All Episodes

 That was done in 2003 and 2004.

-For the first time, we unified the border patrol with a single strategic plan instead of every sector commander doing his own thing and making his own decisions.
+For the first time, we unified the Border Patrol with a single strategic plan instead of every sector commander doing his own thing and making his own decisions.

-And let me just give you one example of of a promise that we made that we delivered on.
+And let me just give you one example of a promise that we made that we delivered on.

-We actually beat that and we ended it at the very end of July 2006.
+We actually beat that, and we ended it at the very end of July 2006.

 And since then, we have maintained a rule of catch, detain, and remove at the border instead of catch and release.

-So we have actually uh established credibility.
+So we have actually established credibility.

 Admittedly, we haven't solved the problem yet, but we have made some significant steps.

-So you're down to nine minutes, you know, on on that uh bureaucracy that's trying to go through all those checks that are going on now, and there's no unified there's no uniform computerized system of doing checks on warrants.
+You are down to nine minutes on that bureaucracy that is trying to go through all those checks that are going on now.

-You've got every state having a different one.
+You have every state having a different one.

-When people come in, they give us their fingerprints at the airport and we run it against our databases.
+When people come in, they give us their fingerprints at the airport, and we run it against our databases.

-So obviously we need to to scale this up as a as part of the process of enrolling people, and I'm not going to tell you that the day after the bill passes, we're ready to start that enrollment process.
+And I'm not going to tell you that the day after the bill passes, we're ready to start that enrollment process.

 I think there's a recognition it's going to take some months to scale it up.